-- o Radio Towers prioritize timing for the construction. - Discretionary facilities: - o UW Richland Campus: - Gain control of the agricultural land and determine a long-term use for this land. - Acquire a 2-year plan from the UW system outlining how they will make this campus sustainable. - Develop scenarios for a post-UW use for the buildings. - Develop a minimum capital improvement plan. - Tri-County Airport Secure funding to address the flooding that impacts operations at the airport. - Symons Center: - Define a distinctive service provided by Symons, compared to city facilities. - Evaluate whether operations of this service could be managed by a private or non-profit entity, and progress towards divesting county ownership. - Determine long-term liability impacts of facility expansion plans. - Determine the annual return-on-investment for the facility, including capital investments. - Pine Valley Continue to monitor return-on-investment and funding needs.
+- Acquire a 2-year plan from the UW system outlining how they will make this campus sustainable. - Develop scenarios for a post-UW use for the buildings. - Develop a minimum capital improvement plan. - Tri-County Airport Secure funding to address the flooding that impacts operations at the airport. - Symons Center: - Define a distinctive service provided by Symons, compared to city facilities. - Evaluate whether operations of this service could be managed by a private or non-profit entity, and progress towards divesting county ownership. - Determine long-term liability impacts of facility expansion plans. - Determine the annual return-on-investment for the facility, including capital investments. - Pine Valley Continue to monitor return-on-investment and funding needs.